johnwilsoniv/FaceMirror/S1 Face Mirror/README.md

 Run: `openface download` from the "S1 Face Mirror" directory

 ### Processing is very slow
-- Normal speed is 5-7 fps on CPU
+- Normal speed is 2-4 fps on CPU
 - For faster processing, you can enable GPU acceleration (requires CUDA-capable graphics card)
 - Close other applications to free up system resources
+- The application uses multi-threading (6 threads by default) for optimal performance

 ### No faces detected
 - Ensure adequate lighting